Anger, tantrums and other big emotions

 If your deaf child has a hearing sibling, our ‘Me and my deaf brother or sister’ activity books (one for siblings aged 5 and under and another for siblings aged 6 and up) might help them understand and empathise with their deaf sibling.

-Tips that might help with big emotions
+Tips for supporting children with their big emotions

 Struggles with communication